RevenueHunt/docs/docs/how-to-guides/change-quiz-language.md

 });
 ```

+!!! warning

-*Note: make sure that you don’t publish two quizzes on the same page, as this may lead to unwanted behavior.*
+    Make sure that you don’t publish two quizzes on the same page, as this may lead to unwanted behavior.

 ### Step 3: Redirect to Translated Product URL